The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 Finding Satisfaction in the “Unseen” Work

-After over seven years in technical communication, I am often asked what keeps me motivated in a field that is, by definition, most successful when it is invisible.
-If a developer uses my documentation to build a plugin for Grafana, integrate an EA API, or navigate Google Maps platform, they aren’t thinking about the writer.
+After over seven years in technical communication, I am often asked what keeps me motivated in a field that is, I think, most successful when it is invisible.
+If a developer uses my documentation to build a plugin for Grafana, integrates an EA or Google Maps API, they aren’t thinking about the writer.
 They are thinking about their own success.
 For me, that is exactly where the satisfaction lies.
+I help people who make and use software successful.

 The Journey That Led Me Here